RobertoSaback/NASA-APOD/README.md

 There are already a lot of video players in the web, I know.
 But this idea came from create one by my own and add some features inside like my own logo, some singular design, my own costumized features.
 That resource takes a great place in a world where e-learning and online courses are getting more usual and  and homepages owners wants the most  sigunlar version  of their webpage.
 This is an open-source project then feel free to fork , copy , use it with commercial reasons or not.
 If that project was util for you i would apreciate  if you  let a  start here.

 Here's why:
-⚫ I Love astronomical photography and use to work with it in Atacama's Desert ⚫ The official NASA APOD webpage(https://apod.nasa.gov/apod/astropix.html) looks like too old (90's webpage style,old fashioned pages are cool don't missunderstand me) and just load 1 picture per day then the new version load 10 cards per refresh
+⚫ I Love astronomical photography and use to work with it in Atacama's Desert <br>
+⚫ The official NASA APOD webpage(https://apod.nasa.gov/apod/astropix.html) looks like too old (90's webpage style,old fashioned pages are cool don't missunderstand me) and just load 1 picture per day then the new version load 10 cards per refresh <br>
-⚫ The content is so cool that a favorites section became a must
+⚫ The content is so cool that a favorites section became a must <br>

 A list of commonly used resources that I find helpful are listed in the acknowledgements.